 Family Cases Involving Children

-Many circumstances will determine where a child will reside and when the other parent will visit a child after a divorce or general split-up.
-Something that is always taken into account is the best interest of the child, whether it is being worked out with a mediator or through the courts.
+Many circumstances will determine where a child will reside and when the other parent will visit a child after a divorce, dissolution of a domestic partnership, or general split-up.
+Something that is always taken into account is the best interest of the child.

-- Physical and Legal Custody.
-Physical custody is usually awarded to one parent where the child will live most of the time, and legal custody applies to the right to make decisions about things in the child’s life like education, religion, and health care.
+Physical and Legal Custody.
+Physical custody is usually awarded to the parent where the child will live most of the time, and legal custody applies to the right to make decisions about things in the child’s life like school, education, religion, and health care.

-- Joint Custody agreement, a child may spend an equal amount of time with both parents.
-Joint custody is one method that requires a high degree of cooperation between two parents, which may make matters difficult depending on your situation.
+With a Joint Custody agreement, a child may spend an equal, or close to an equal, amount of time with both parents.
+Joint custody requires a high degree of cooperation between two parents, which may make matters difficult depending on your situation.
 There are many factors to consider when dealing with custody decisions, such as the wishes of the child, mental and physical health of child and parents, adjustment to school and community, and other important things to be considered.

-To determine child support, there will also need to be a determination of who the non-custodial parent will be.
-Non-custodial parents will be required by law to pay something known as child support to help the custodial parent cover their child’s expenses.
-When two parents go to court, it will be brought to attention how much the payments will be per month based on the income of the parent paying.
+When determining how much the child support payments will be per month, the court will generally look at the income of both parents, and the amount of time each parent spends with the child. .
 If a parent fails to keep up with payments, they may receive fines and even jail time.
 Speak to an attorney today if you want to get started on the child support process and find out if you are eligible for receiving these benefits for your child.